jezzsantos/saastack/README_DERIVATIVE.md

 ## Optional Local Infrastructure

-You only need the tools below installed if you are going to run specific `Integration.Persistence` tests, for the persistence technology adapters you need to use in your codebase.
+You only need the tools below if you want to either:

-* If using the `AzureSqlServerStore`, install `SQL Server 2019 Developer`.
-Available for [download here](https://go.microsoft.com/fwlink/?linkid=866662)
+ - Work against alternative infrastructure during local development.
+For example `AzureSqlServerStore` instead of `LocalMachineJsonFileStore`.
-* If using the `RedisDataStore`, install `Redis Server` locally to run the tests.
-Available for [download here](https://redis.io/download)
+ - Run specific `Integration.Persistence` tests for the persistence technology adapters you need to use in your codebase.

-> We would normally run these storage integration tests in CI periodically.
+  - We would normally run these storage integration tests in CI periodically.

 ### Docker